 CornerStone United prides itself on being one of the leading experts in warranty and service contracts in the United States and Canada.
 Founded in Hickory, North Carolina, the company has since expanded its operations across all 50 states and opened a second full-service office in Ontario, Canada.

 CornerStone currently provides a wide range of service contracts and extended warranties for autos, RVs, powersports, marine, and manufactured housing.

-Rather than selling direct to customers, CornerStone’s products are available through dealers and manufacturers.
+Rather than selling direct to customers, CornerStone’s products are available through dealerships and manufacturers.
 To learn more about the provider, we’ve put together an overview of its coverage offerings and customer reviews in the following article.